Inequality in Hollywood: Reception of movements in Hollywood

-Television has also felt the effects of social movements with its programming.
-This is Us became the highest-rated TV drama series in 2017, featuring a diverse cast working to tell the stories of all people.
-Grey's Anatomy is another example of a TV drama series that showcases diversity.
-It's the longest-running scripted primetime show to ever air on ABC, and has been one of the highest-rated shows on the ABC Network consistently during that time.
+Television programming has also been affected by social movements.
+This is Us became the highest-rated television drama series in 2017 and featured a diverse cast.
+Grey's Anatomy is another example of a television drama series cited as an example of diversity.
+It is the longest-running scripted primetime show to air on ABC, and was one of the network's highest-rated shows during that period.

-Improvements in the gender pay gap are also in the works.
-Emma Stone reported that her male costars have volunteered to cut their salaries in the past because they felt it was fair to be paid equally.
+Efforts to reduce the gender pay gap have also been reported.
+Emma Stone reported that her male co-stars had volunteered to reduce their salaries because they believed they should be paid equally.

-In reaction to these developments prominent entertainment individuals have made an effort to cast and create more diversely inclusive films.
-Producer Jordan Peele who has expressed his support for the need of diverse Hollywood entertainment by claiming he doesn't see himself casting any white males as the lead of any of his future films.
-The Evolve Entertainment Fund was created in January 2018 to provide a resource for people from under-served communities to find work in the entertainment industry.
+Entertainment industry figures have made efforts to promote greater diversity in films.
+Producer Jordan Peele expressed support for greater diversity in Hollywood, saying that he did not see himself casting a white male as the lead of any of his future films.
+The Evolve Entertainment Fund was created in January 2018 to help people from underserved communities find work in the entertainment industry.

-Academy Aperture 2025 is a new diversity standard for best picture nominees created by the Academy of Motion Picture Arts and Sciences that is set to begin in 2024.
-Deadline Hollywood described this as a "plan to require that Best Picture contenders meet at least two of four inclusion standards aimed at increasing screen depictions or employment of underrepresented groups — women, specified racial and ethnic groups, LGBTQ+ individuals, people with cognitive and physical disabilities, and those hard of hearing."
+Academy Aperture 2025 is a diversity standard for Best Picture nominees.
+It was created by the Academy of Motion Picture Arts and Sciences and took effect in 2024.
+Deadline Hollywood described it as a "plan to require that Best Picture contenders meet at least two of four inclusion standards aimed at increasing screen depictions or employment of underrepresented groups — women, specified racial and ethnic groups, LGBTQ+ individuals, people with cognitive and physical disabilities, and those hard of hearing."